ampproject/amphtml/ads/uzou.md

 ## Parameters

-For the widget design or configuration details, please let me know from [this form](https://docs.google.com/forms/d/e/1FAIpQLSdq18-oOnVZNuJG2pAAzMyjyfCVU69RryUJWwjwMbYLkOY4Zg/viewform).
+For the widget design or configuration details, please contact your account manager, or let us know from [this form](https://docs.google.com/forms/d/e/1FAIpQLSdq18-oOnVZNuJG2pAAzMyjyfCVU69RryUJWwjwMbYLkOY4Zg/viewform).

 Supported parameters: